mkpoli/hundouk/src/lib.typ

           // If `A-B[1]`, `1` on `B` moves to `-`.
           let prev-is-connector = (idx > 0 and children.at(idx - 1).type == "connector")
           let steal-kaeriten = (
-            kaeriten != none and hang-kaeriten-on-connector and prev-is-connector and writing-direction == ttb )
+            kaeriten != none and should-hang-kaeriten and prev-is-connector and writing-direction == ttb )

           let kaeriten-for-this = if move-kaeriten or steal-kaeriten { none } else { kaeriten }